-Infrared waves are critical for many human activities in science, business and the military.
-Infrared technology is employed in various devices, including night vision goggles, lasers, thermographic cameras, communications devices and weather satellites.
+Infrared technology is critical in many science, business and military contexts.
+It makes various devices possible and useful, including night vision goggles, lasers, thermographic cameras, communications devices and weather satellites.
 Infrared waves are incredibly versatile, but they can also be dangerous.

 More Information on Infrared Waves

-Infrared waves are a type of energy found on the electromagnetic radiation spectrum.
-These waves have a longer wavelength than visible light and ultraviolet radiation.
-Infrared waves make up the largest portion of sunlight, with the rest being visible light and ultraviolet radiation.
+On the electromagnetic radiation spectrum, infrared radiation is that which has a frequency lower than red light.
+These waves have longer wavelengths than visible light and make up a greater portion of sunlight than visible light and ultraviolet radiation.
 The heat that you feel on your face on a sunny day is caused by infrared radiation.
 Even your body emits infrared waves of heat, which are detectable by thermal imaging machines.